-Community Court: Technical Assistance
+Community Court: Expert Assistance

 Since planning and developing the country’s first community court in 1993, the Center for Court Innovation has offered hands-on assistance to reformers all over the world, from San Francisco to Australia, from Washington, DC to South Africa.
 For a description of some of these projects, see the community justice case studies page.
 Every year, the Center responds to hundreds of requests for help and hosts nearly 600 visitors to its demonstration projects.
 Guests from over 50 countries have paid visits to the Midtown Community Court and the Red Hook Community Justice Center alone.